 7 Interesting Animals in Venezuela – You May Not Know About

-The ecosystem of Venezuelan wildlife includes the Andes mountain, the Amazon basin, the Llanos plains, the Orinoco River delta, and the Caribbean coast.
+The ecosystem of Venezuelan wildlife includes the Andes mountain, the Amazon basin, the Llanos plains, and the bustling city of Caracas.
+Orinoco River delta, and the Caribbean coast.
 Additionally, one of Venezuela’s most interesting animals is Sloths, typically found in the tropical rainforests.